abretonc7s/hyperliquid-node-setup/README.md

 - Check your firewall settings
 - Ensure your server has a public IP
 - Verify ports are forwarded if behind NAT

+### Disk space issues
+- If installed in home directory, ensure you have 200GB+ free
+- Consider reinstalling to a volume with more space using the custom installation path

 ## Security Notes